From 4:00 PM AEST Friday 8 October 2021 Moreton Bay Region will ease to Stage 3 restrictions.

 Tenants with a portable pool requiring pool fencing are responsible for obtaining approval from a private building certifier.

 State Government legislation requires owners of pools and spas to ensure compliance with pool fencing standards.
-Visit Queensland Building and Construction Commission (QBCC) website for requirements and your responsibilities.
+Visit Queensland Building and Construction Commission (QBCC) for requirements and your responsibilities.

 Council can both inspect and issue on-the-spot fines to pool owners who do not have adequate pool fencing.

 If you intend to make alterations or need to replace a damaged, removed or demolished pool fence or safety barrier, you may require approval from a private building certifier.
-Visit Queensland Building and Construction Commission (QBCC) website for details.
+Visit Queensland Building and Construction Commission (QBCC) for details.